Menton Lemon Festival

 Check out the dates and see if you can catch all three festivals.

-At the Arts and Crafts show, local artisans present their skilled work: sculptures, glass blowing and engraving, ceramics, and of course, citrus flavors added to the local dishes that make up Menton’s gourmet appeal.
+At the Arts and Crafts show, local artisans present their skilled work: sculptures, glass blowing and engraving, ceramics, and of course, citrus flavours added to the local dishes that make up Menton’s gourmet appeal.

 For a start, its position on the edge of a crescent bay, perched between Monaco and the Italian Riviera, produces a perfect microclimate, with more than three hundred days of sunshine per year.